 Stoney: 09c01 / 09d01

 Starting from the basic laws of quantum mechanics, Gaussian predicts the energies, molecular structures, and vibrational frequencies of molecular systems, along with numerous molecular properties derived from these basic computation types.

 Gaussian is available for use.
 Please contact the Helpdesk to gain access.

-Users can access Gaussian by loading the Gaussian environment module:
+Stoney users can access Gaussian by loading the appropriate environment module:

 This module sets all the necessary Gaussian variables and paths in the shell environment without requiring messy additions to .profile or .bashrc files.
 Users who have added Gaussian related lines to these files should remove them and use the environment module.
-Note that two ulimit changes are included in the script as these avoid a known problem that we have with Gaussian on Stokes.
+Note that three ulimit changes are included in the script as these avoid a known problem that we have with Gaussian.

 The g09 executable is run via a PBS script:

 Please note that some of the nodes on Fionn have SSDs and these will be used as scratch space if the job gets routed to them.
 Also on Fionn, please use ppn=24.